When to Sick Crate chickens

 When raising animals, I have found it is always better to raise healthy and happy livestock rather than having to deal with an outbreak.
 You can do this by offering healthy supplements such as apple cider vinegar, kelp, and organic fresh foods.

 Another tip to remember is to be as hands-on as you are comfortable being from day one.
 This will help you to notice any issues before they get out of hand.
-Now that you have a sick chicken checklist and a sick crate for your chickens, you can relax knowing you are ready if any issues do come up.
+Now that you have a guide on how to sick crate chickens as well as a checklist of symptoms and issues to watch for, you can relax knowing you are ready if any issues do come up.

 More Chicken Resources: